 Do students need a Social Security Number before they can start their co-op?

-Yes, if the international student is receiving compensation for the work, then they will need to have a Social Security Number before starting work.
+Yes, if the international student is receiving compensation for the work, then the student will need to have a Social Security number before starting work.

-However, an international student can start working without a Social Security Number as long as they have a confirmation of Social Security Number Request from the Social Security Administrative office.
-Generally speaking, the time of application for a Social Security Number to the time of a student having it in his/her possession is approximately two to three weeks.
+However, an international student can start working without a Social Security number as long as the student has a confirmation of Social Security number request from the Social Security Administrative office.
+Generally speaking, the time of application for a Social Security number to the time that students have it in their possession is approximately two to three weeks.

 Can students work part-time after their co-op ends and they have returned to class?